huggingface/optimum-habana/examples/language-modeling/README.md

-## Peft
+## PEFT

-To run Lora finetune and inference. you could use run_lora_clm.py as an example.
-Multi-card examples can be simply adapted to be run lora finetune.
+To run LoRA finetuning and inference. you could use `run_lora_clm.py` as an example.
+Multi-card examples can be simply adapted to run LoRA finetuning.
 Here is the CLM example with LLAMA:

-Single-card finetune
+Single-card finetuning:
 ```bash
 python3 run_lora_clm.py \
     --model_name_or_path "decapoda-research/llama-7b-hf" \